Written by: Andrew Splatt – Director & Executive Practice Leader

 How much compensation you receive in psychological injury common law payouts considers various factors, such as:

-4. How much they have impacted your daily life
+• How much the psychological condition has changed your daily life

-How much compensation you receive in a common law settlement is calculated using “head of damages” that consider immediate and long-term impacts, including:
+How much compensation you receive in a common law settlement is calculated using “head of damages” that considers immediate and long-term impacts, including:

 • Lost wages and superannuation